 Starting life as Southwestern Bell Corporation, following the breakup of the AT&T Corporation monopoly in 1983, the company later renamed itself to SBC Communications Inc. In 2005, SBC purchased its former parent, AT&T Corp., taking on both its name and branding.

 Within the U.S. wireless segment, AT&T and Verizon continue to fight for top spot, both sitting comfortably above Sprint Corporation and T-Mobile US in terms of revenue.
-AT&T has a subscriber base of approximately 77.88 million postpaid and 15.34 million prepaid customers as of 2017, and AT&T's monthly postpaid churn rate remains one of the lowest in the industry, sitting at just 1.17 percent in 2017.
-In terms of monthly average revenue per user (ARPU), AT&T generates almost 52 U.S. dollars per postpaid user per month.
+AT&T has a subscriber base of approximately 75 million postpaid and 17 million prepaid customers as of 2019, and AT&T's monthly postpaid churn rate remains one of the lowest in the industry, sitting at just 1.18 percent.
+In terms of monthly average revenue per user (ARPU), AT&T generates over 50 U.S. dollars per postpaid user per month.

-In 2017, the brand value of AT&T was estimated to be around 115 billion U.S. dollars, making it one of the most valuable telecommunications brands in the world.
+In 2019, the brand value of AT&T was estimated to be around 108 billion U.S. dollars, making it the most valuable telecommunications brand in the world.